cahyadsn/disc/README.md

 # DISC
 DISC Personality Test in PHP language based on DISC Classic.
 Build on PHP language and MySQL/MariaDB database server (dummy data included, real data excluded -- please donate and call the author to get real data)

+I can't provide the real data as on demo for this github repo since this data is proprietary, please contact the author via email to more information

 ## Installation
 1. download 'disc_master.zip' file
 2. extract and copy all files to document root folder on your webserver (or other folder that you want)